Student Travel with EF Tours!

 Man, did I make that mistake my first trip!
 I was all ready to kick back, relax on my King bed, and gaze at the glorious view I had of San Jose.
 I started to run a bath and no more than 5 minutes later, tiny fists were banging on my door.
 Honestly, I didn’t even know how they got there.
 My floor was “card protected,” so those little wizards were pretty industrious to get there.
 Turns out they didn’t know that their key card could be deactivated by their phones, which is why they came to me.
 It took a few times for them to figure that out.
 And that was just the first hour we arrived in Costa Rica!

 The first night I thought I could go to bed when I told them to go to bed.
 False.
 I thought they could swim and behave at the pool when I went up to unpack.
 Negatory.
 They were running around the pool.
 Sigh.
 That’s when I instituted MANDATORY GAME NIGHT which they ended up loving and begging to play all the time.
 Even on the bus.
 You can read all about that on another post.
 Once I got my head in the game and realized I wasn’t on vacation-—they were—-things went easier.
 Where was I to tell myself that before??

 My biggest regret of my travel with students is that I didn’t start earlier.
 I didn’t take my first trip with kids until my 4th year!
 I did it once with Worldstrides and liked it, but I prefer EF.
 Not only are the teacher benefits ridiculous, but the tours are actually cheaper without a huge loss in quality.
 You can read about the differences between them on another post.

-TLDR; Why EF Tours:
+TLDR; Why do Student Travel with EF Tours:

 Please comment below if you have other concerns, questions, or thoughts about travel with students!